No-one will be asked to move home or even be made to apply for a visa or residency permit just yet.

 But after Brexit, who knows?

 What will happen to roaming?

-Mobile phone users across Europe are looking forward to the complete removal of roaming charges between EU states in June 2017 but the controls were introduced under an EU regulation and are not incorporated into UK law.
+Mobile phone users across Europe are looking forward to the complete removal of roaming charges among EU states in June 2017, but the controls were introduced under an EU regulation and are not incorporated into UK law.

 So the UK will have to negotiate their own deal with mobile phone operators once Brexit occurs or we will all be looking at a hike in roaming charges on trips back to Blighty.